 Connect: The Other Vitamin C

-We live under the influence of a dangerous paradox: while we are far more connected electronically than ever before in history, we are disconnecting with each other as well as with the many other connections that give meaning to our lives.
+We live under the influence of a dangerous paradox: while we are far more connected electronically than ever before in history, we are disconnecting with each other.
+Furthermore, we’re disengaging with the many other connections that give meaning to our lives.